aoldoni/tetre/README.md

 The script behaviour is to simply replace the content of the output folder (normally `data/output/html`) with newly generated, so please backup the outputs as you go.
 Please leave the `assets` folder inside `data/output/html`.

 The word `improves` can also be changed to any word.

+## INCORPORATE RESULTS FROM OTHER TOOLS

+1. Run the below to prepare the segmented sentences for the relation being searched for:
+    `./corpus_analysis.py data improves -p`

+2. Run the below to execute the external tool:
+    `./corpus_analysis.py data improves -r -rw AllenAIOpenIE`

+Notes:
+- Other options are MPICluaseIE or StanfordOpenIE.
+- Once all systems are executed with the -r and -rw parameters, once you run the system with -g parameter again, the external results will be incorporated in the HTML.

 ## OTHER USAGES